faddat/interchain-accounts-demo/README.md

 #### Testing timeout scenario

-1. Stop the Hermes relayer process and send an interchain accounts transaction using one of the examples provided above.
+1. Stop the relayer process and send an interchain accounts transaction using one of the examples provided above.

 2. Wait for approx. 1 minute for the timeout to elapse.